jtladner/Courses/PracticalComputing/Fall_2018/Hackathons/Round2/Harvey_QStudio/readme.md

 # Quant Studio 12 Kapa Quant Quality Control Script

-### Overview:
+### Overview

 - The objective of this script is to automate quality control processing for Kapa Quant assays.
 - The script will accept arguments from the user regarding sample details, read raw text files from the instrument, and then calculate and display the results.

 ### Script Input
 1. Input File: "MH 3-8\_QuantStudio_export.txt"